Selections

 Filtering and sorting selections

-We can filter a selection using .filter
+You can filter a selection using D3's .filter

-if the element should be included. .filter
+if the element should be included.
+The filtered selection is returned by the filter

 .filter(function(d, i) {